-Appendix 4: Letter acknowledging a concern template

-We acknowledge receipt of your concern which we received on date.
+Appendix 4: Letter acknowledging a concern template Sparkle Reference: Private and Confidential Name Address Address Date Dear Name We acknowledge receipt of your concern which we received on date.
 We will now look at your concern and will be in touch shortly.
 If you have any queries in the meantime then please do not hesitate to contact me on XXX.

-(Insert FLO name),

-Family Liaison Officer
+Yours sincerely (Insert FLO name), Family Liaison Officer